joedrago/colorist/ext/avif/README.md

 a child CMake project, the appropriate CMake target must already exist by the time libavif's CMake scripts are executed.

-# Local Builds
+# Local / Static Builds

 The `ext/` subdirectory contains a handful of basic scripts which each pull down a known-good copy of an AV1 codec and make a local static library build.
-If you want to statically link any codec into your local build of libavif, building using one of these scripts and then enabling the associated `AVIF_LOCAL_*` is a convenient method.
+If you want to statically link any codec into your local (static) build of libavif, building using one of these scripts and then enabling the associated `AVIF_LOCAL_*` is a convenient method, but you must make sure to disable `BUILD_SHARED_LIBS` in CMake to instruct it to make a static libavif library.

 If you want to build/install shared libraries for AV1 codecs, you can still peek inside of each script to see where the current known-good SHA is for each